 The Shed Mark 2 includes a mix of standard and custom sized e-beam using a clear finish.
 Sizes ranging from 150 x 75mm, 900 x 75mm with varying lengths of 600mm up to 13m will be used.

-Situated in Bendigo, central Victoria, the project commenced on the 25th February 2020 with the expected completion date 20th June 2020.
+Situated in Bendigo, central Victoria, the project commenced on the 25th February 2020 with the expected completion date at the end of 2020.

 For more information on how to use mass LVL timber in your next construction contact Wesbeam here.
 More information on The Truss Joint and their journey can be found here.